 Treatments for Myelodysplastic Syndrome (MDS)

-Overall, treatment for MDS is focused on destroying cancer cells and slowing disease progression.
-A stem cell transplant is considered the only way to cure MDS, but it may not work for everyone.
-Chemo- and radiation therapies may be used to help manage symptoms or in conjunction with stem cell transplant to clear the body of any cancer cells.
+The goal of MDS treatment is to kill cancer cells and slow the pace of the disease.
+A stem cell transplant (SCT) is the only way to cure MDS, but it may not work for all people.
+Chemotherapy and radiation therapy are used to ease symptoms.
+They are also used to clear the body of cancer cells before an SCT.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.